A key feature of DoITT's broadband strategy is working to secure stimulus funds for the benefit of New York City residents, businesses and visitors.

 In 2010, DoITT secured approximately $42 million- more than any other city or state- as part of approximately $4.7 billion made available through the federal government's American Recovery and Reinvestment Act of 2009.
 The Broadband Technology Opportunities Program (BTOP) provides resources to expand broadband access and use across the U.S. in underserved communities.
 To date, more than 300,000 New Yorkers have benefitted from these programs across all five boroughs.

-Specifically, these funds will be applied toward the City's efforts to increase public access to and adoption of broadband technologies through public computer centers, school programs and expansion of Wi-Fi in public places.
+Specifically, these funds support the City's efforts to increase public access to and adoption of broadband technologies through public computer centers, school programs, and expansion of WiFi in public places.
 The funds have been divided among the following programs:

-NYC Connected Learning ($22 million) will serve more than 18,000 low-income sixth grade students and 40,000 public school household members by providing free computers, discounted broadband service, high-quality digital educational resources and digital literacy training to boost educational outcomes over three academic years.
+NYC Connected Learning has served more than 23,000 low-income sixth grade students and 50,000 public school household members with free computers, discounted broadband service, high-quality digital educational resources and digital literacy training to boost broadband adoption and educational outcomes over the last three academic years.
 During its program period, NYC Connected Learning has served 72 schools. ($22 million)